1 dead, 7 injured in a shooting at a downtown Phoenix hotel | Law-Order

 1 dead, 7 injured in a shooting at a downtown Phoenix hotel

-One man was killed and seven other people injured in a shooting inside a downtown Phoenix hotel early Sunday, police said.
+One man was killed and seven other people injured in a shooting inside a downtown Phoenix hotel after an altercation early Sunday, police said.

-Officers responded to reports of a shooting at the Hyatt Regency Phoenix hotel around 12:30 a.m.
-Police said an altercation between a group of people between the ages of 18 and 22 who all were attending a function inside the hotel escalated into shots being fired.
+Officers responded to a call about a shooting at the Hyatt Regency Phoenix hotel around 12:30 am.
+Police said a verbal altercation between a group of people between the ages of 18 and 22 who all were attending a function inside the hotel escalated into shots being fired.

+“We do believe this is an isolated incident and not a random act,” police spokeswoman Sgt.
+Maggie Cox said, adding that detectives were still interviewing witnesses.

+They located a man who was declared dead at the scene and then helped the victims — six men and one woman — get treatment before they were taken to hospitals.

-The victims had “various injuries ... gunshot wound injuries,” according to Cox, who didn't provide any details.
+The victims had “various injuries ... gunshot wound injuries” not believed to be life threatening, Cox said.

-Police at the scene had said earlier that it appeared none of the seven victims had life-threatening injuries, but there was no immediate update on their conditions.

-A call to the hotel seeking comment on the shooting and the event being held wasn't immediately returned.
+The names of the dead man and the seven victims weren't immediately released.

+Police were processing evidence and reviewing surveillance video to determine the specific details to the shooting, according to Cox.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)